| | The Model 1892 Winchester is one of the

 comfortably tote the rifle all day long.
 Even with the

 twenty-four inch barrel, the Cimarron carries very well for me.
+The octagon barrel on the 1892 adds a little to

 the forward balance, and the rifle hangs very well on target,